Rakusu

-There is no set standard, but the most common application of rakusu color is for the front of the rakusu to be black for priests and brown for teachers.
+There is no set standard, but the most common application of rakusu color is for the front of the rakusu to be black for priests and brown for teachers and sangha leaders.
+Occasionally in Western sanghas, the color green is used to signify that the wearer has been given Lay Entrustment, an authorization to teach at a basic level.
 The back of the rakusu is left white.
 The teacher will traditionally write the student's new Dharma name and occasionally their lineage.